shivnathchavan/YT-DOM-Tweaker/README.md

 ### ✅ Step 5: Use the Extension
 Click the extension icon in the Chrome toolbar.

-Use the toggle switches to hide or show UI sections on YouTube and Instagram.
+Use the toggle switches to hide or show UI sections on YouTube.

 ```Refresh the page to apply the changes.```